pts2800/iracing_data_v3/README.md

 Plans for Next PR:
-1. count license class's for each car
+- count license class's for each car
+- Major Fixes:
+    - NONE
-2. minor bug fixes
+- minor bug fixes

 Needed for 1.0:
 - Car DB